porcinus/Arma-3/mpmissions/README.md

 	- End mission statistics tab (Partial data in Map):
 		- For each player: Fire shots (bullet, HE, smoke, rocket, vehicle), distance travelled (foot, vehicle), longest kill (incl weapon name), friendly kills.
 		- For group: cumulative fire shots (bullet, HE, smoke, rocket ,vehicle), longest kill (incl player name), friendly kills (incl player name).
+		- Server will try to backup/restore player stats if player disconnected/crashed and reconnect.

 - Specific stuff:
 	- When respawn, player is teleported in a radius of 50m to limit risk of successive die if stuck in a ambush.